 Finally, the user has reached the desired outcome – conversion!
 The very reason for the funnel’s existence.

-The Situation: The visitor has turned into a customer – or is just about to.
-What is wildly important at this point is how you make the final sales pitch and turn the user’s interest (which is at its peak) into a final decision to commit.
+The visitor has turned into a customer – or is just about to.
+How you make the final sales pitch and turn the user’s interest (which is at its peak) into a final decision to commit and buy from you is wildly important at this point.

-Your Goal: Making the user click that buy (or subscribe/order/submit etc.) button.
+To make the user click that Buy (or Subscribe, Order, Submit etc.) call-to-action button.

-Strategy: Emphasize the value of the product/service that answers user’s needs.
-Propose all the main benefits and don’t be afraid to go in detail with data sheets, comparison charts and in-depth product/service clarifications.
+Emphasize the value of the product or service that answers the user’s needs.
+Propose all the main benefits and don’t be afraid to go into detail with datasheets, comparison charts and in-depth product or service clarifications.

 The marketing content at this phase resembles sales material and can be one of the following or all of them at once: